cksource/ckeditor4-plugin-a11ychecker/samples/guide.md

 ### Using QuickFixes

-_@ML: This is the last moment to decide how do we want to refer to QF - QuickFix or Quick Fix.
+_@ML: This is the last moment to decide how do we want to refer to the fixes - QuickFix or Quick Fix.
 After we'll start using one version we should stick to it in the future._

 QuickFix is a powerful feature designed to solve issues as quickly as possible, without leaving the Accessibility Checker panel.